gatling/frontline-doc/content/reference/current/installation/manual/index.md

 For AWS, avoid burstable instance types on AWS EC2 (T2), they don't offer good performance for Cassandra deployments:

-- C5d are equipped with NVMe SSD, which are great for installation running Cassandra and FrontLine on the same virtual machine
+- C5d are equipped with NVMe SSD, which are great for installation running Cassandra and Gatling Enterprise on the same virtual machine
 - I3 are better for virtual machines reserved for Cassandra

 In Azure, use instances with the `s` prefix:

-- FsV2 are great for installations running Cassandra and FrontLine on the same virtual machine
+- FsV2 are great for installations running Cassandra and Gatling Enterprise on the same virtual machine
 - LsV2 are better for virtual machines reserved for Cassandra

 ### Configuration

 The default configuration is a good start.

-Finally, remember the host you configured, as you will need it later to configure the contact points of FrontLine.
+Finally, remember the host you configured, as you will need it later to configure the contact points of Gatling Enterprise.
-Keyspace creation will be handled by FrontLine.
+Keyspace creation will be handled by Gatling Enterprise.

 {{< alert tip >}}
 - For most use cases, one single Cassandra node suffice!